-During periods of startup, shutdown, or upset operations, an explosive mixture can develop that can lead to an energy release that can cause significant damage and personnel injury.
+During periods of startup, shutdown, or upset operations, an explosive mixture can develop either within the equipment or outside of the equipment that can lead to an energy release that can cause significant damage and personnel injury.

-In areas where a flammable gas release is possible, portable personal gas monitors should be used.
 A fire and gas detection system shall be considered in the burner area to detect any leakage.
 A detection system is required by some regional regulations.